What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 Grand Army follows five different students who study at Brooklyn’s Grand Army High School.
 The story is based on Katie Cappiello’s play Slut, who wrote the story based on her experiences as a teacher.

 The series shows a raw and unfiltered view of what it’s like to what it is to be a high school student in America today.
-The students are finding out who they are, also sexually.
+The students are finding out who they are.

 One of the students is Sid, a closeted Indian American student who’s part of the masculine, very hetero and toxic high school’s swim team.